Diary of a Network Geek

 Making Mermaids

-Filed under: Art,Deep Thoughts,Fun,News and Current Events — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 5:37 am for you boring, normal people.
+Filed under: Art,Deep Thoughts,Fun,News and Current Events — Posted by the Network Geek during the Hour of the Tiger which is terribly early in the morning or 5:37 am for you boring, normal people.

 I find this story both beautiful and a little uncomfortable.